 If you search online, you can find many negative reviews of CBD oils, gummies, vape e-liquids, cartridges, drinks, and other products bought at gas stations.

-These reviews will often highlight how the products did not produce any effects, which suggests that they have little to no CBD.
+The reviews will often highlight how the products didn’t do anything, suggesting that they have little to no CBD.

-In particular, there are several gas station CBD brands that you should always avoid.
+In particular, there are two well-known gas station CBD brands that you should avoid.

-One such company is the popular Florida-based Hemp Bombs, which carries its products both online and at gas stations.
+One is the popular, Florida-based Hemp Bombs, which carries its products both online and at gas stations.
 There are multiple negative reviews of people who purchased Hemp Bombs’ products at gas stations and didn’t feel any effects.

-On top of all that, Hemp Bombs was one of the companies hit with a class-action lawsuit in 2019 for selling products that do not contain as much CBD as advertised.
+Hemp Bombs was also one of the companies hit with a class-action lawsuit in 2019 for selling products that do not contain as much CBD as advertised.